Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 • Bloodwork

-• Urinalysis when needed
+• Urinalysis when relevant

 • X-rays or ultrasound if obstruction or organ disease is suspected